telerik/xaml-docs/controls/radpdfprocessing/model/imagesource.md

 	EncodedImageData imageData = new EncodedImageData(imageBytes, 8, 655, 983, ColorSpaceNames.DeviceRgb, new string[] { PdfFilterNames.DCTDecode });
 {{endregion}}

+## Properties

+The properties, exposed by the **ImageSource** class are as follows:

+* **Width**: Gets the width of the image.

+* **Height**: Gets the height of the image.

+* **DecodeArray**: Gets or sets the decode array, which specifies a linear mapping of each component value to a number that would be appropriate as a component value in the color space of the image.
+It could be used to manipulate the tones of the image, depending on its color space.

 ## Methods

 The ImageSource class exposes two methods, which could help you to get the data from the ImageSource object.